kbroman/Talk_DataCleaning/transcript.md

    to the community through our shared experience and struggles with data.

-   Our data cleaning efforts may actually be more similar than the later analyses.
+   We may actually share more in common in our data cleaning efforts than in the rest of our work.

 5. I think we're not teaching data cleaning because it's tedious, the results are often embarrassing, it needs the context, and it often